hris-saas/app/README.md

 ## Publishing UI

-On the root of the app directory run the command below.
+The application comes with a separate user interface.
+The first party UI uses the Nuxt.js Vue Framework.
+In order to gain leaverage on it's usage, you need to go in your terminal and navigate to the root of the `app` directory, then run the artisan command below.

-` php artisan vendor:publish --tag=hris-saas::ui`
+`php artisan vendor:publish --tag=hris-saas::ui`